RetroPie/RetroPie-Docs/docs/Setting-up-the-XBox360-controller.md

-Here comes a tutorial about setting up the XBox 360 controller
+Here comes a tutorial about setting up the XBox 360 controller - maybe YOU want to do this?